The not-so-hidden risks of 'hidden-to-maturity' accounting: on depositor runs and bank resilience: Balance sheet construction and model setup

 \section{Balance sheet construction and model setup}

-Our first objective is to specify the stylized balance sheet of a given bank.
+We begin by specifying the stylized balance sheet of a given bank.
 The aim is to keep this as simple as possible, while allowing for enough granularity to capture key features of the distinctive roles played by the AfS and HtM designations as well as insured versus uninsured deposits in relation to bank stability.
 First of all, this will entail two classes of liabilities, i.e., deposits: they can be either insured $L_I \geq 0$ or uninsured $L_U \geq 0$ with the total liabilities given by $L=L_I+L_U$.
 Uninsured deposits are assumed to be flighty and subject to run risk, while insured depositors have no reason to run.
-However, the model could also be parameterised to reflect a different classification of liabilities, for instance, stable and unstable funding considered in FINREP reporting, since some of the uninsured depositors may \emph{`not want to continue to bank with a failing institution'}, see \citet{Cipriani2024}.
+However, the model could also be parameterized to reflect a different classification of liabilities, for instance, stable and unstable funding considered in FINREP reporting, since some of the insured depositors may \emph{`not want to continue to bank with a failing institution'}, see \citet{Cipriani2024}.
+In this broader perspective, only the split between stable funding ($L_I$) and runnable funding ($L_U$) matters for the model dynamics; for simplicity of calibration herein, we take the insured and uninsured deposits to represent these terms.